English Bulldog Health Issues

 When we think about hip dysplasia we often think about large breed dogs such as Labs or Rottweilers, did you know that the English bulldog ranks highest for hip dysplasia?
 According to the Orthopedic Foundation for Animals, English bulldogs top the list for this orthopedic condition.
 Because of this breed's mouth conformation, the English bulldog's jaw is undershot, with the bottom jaw protruding from the upper one.
 This causes problems eating causing the English bulldog to swallow a lot of air which translates into excess flatulence.

 Because bulldogs love to hit the snooze button so much, they are prone to obesity, which only makes problems worse.
 They can hardly walk with their shuffling gait and end up breathless after a simple romp.
 Put an English bulldog in a swimming pool and they will just sink.
 On top of that, this breed is prone to anesthesia complications making them high risk for even the most simple, routine procedures.

-At this point it's worth pondering if it's ethically correct to breed this breed at all.
+At this point, it's worth pondering if it's ethically correct to breed this breed at all.
 The British Kennel Club has been taking action and has revised some of its standards, requiring a smaller, wider head and less facial wrinkles.
-It's therefore very important to be aware what hides behind that adorable face that elicits cuddling.
+It's therefore very important to be aware of what hides behind that adorable face that elicits cuddling.

 © 2014 Adrienne Farricelli